fricas/fricas/src/doc/sphinx/source/install.rst

 Currently ``--with-lisp`` option accepts all supported lisp variants, namely SBCL, CLISP, ECL, GCL and Clozure CL (openmcl).
 Note: the argument is just a command to invoke the respective Lisp variant.
-Build machinery will automatically detect which Lisp is in use and adjust as needed.
+The build machinery will automatically detect which Lisp is in use and adjust as needed.

 Note that jFriCAS_ has currently only been tested to work with SBCL_.